top of page

 1. The Yin and Yang of Existence

 The fundamental concept of Feng Shui is the balance between Yin and Yang — opposing but interconnected forces.
 In the realm of death, this translates to harmony between the living and the deceased.
-Traditional customs emphasise maintaining a peaceful balance, ensuring the deceased rest without disturbances while providing comfort to the living.
+Traditional customs emphasise maintaining a peaceful balance, ensuring the deceased rests without disturbances while providing comfort to the living.

 2. Grave Site Selection: An Art and Science

-Arguably the most critical application of Feng Shui in death is selecting a grave site.
+Arguably, the most critical application of Feng Shui in death is selecting a grave site.
 Traditional beliefs hold that the location and orientation of a grave can influence the fortune and well-being of the deceased's descendants.

 Direction: Just as the direction of a bed or desk can influence an individual's health or success, the orientation of a grave is believed to impact the spirit's journey in the afterlife.